wrld3d/wrld-poi-api/README.md

 ##### Associate App API Key

-Application API Keys can be associated with a POI Set to provide that Application access to the POIs in the POI Set.
+<a name="associate"></a>Application API Keys can be associated with a POI Set to provide that Application access to the POIs in the POI Set.

 To do this, make a RESTful call: